chrstrom/monkey_estimation/README.md

 # monkey_estimation
-Code for the Estimation (1) project in TTT4275
+Code for the Estimation (1) project in TTT4275.
+The report can be found in the /resources folder : )

 ## How to run
 This repo contains two driver scripts: